tapairmax/memcached-operator-with-okt/controllers/LATER-AppStateMachine.md

   + collect events that happened, and generate, if needed, the event telling to go to the state accordingly to the expected state in CR (add it to the collected events),
   + trigger (or not) a next state in regards to the collected events
   + in case of new state change, perform asynchroniously the actions related to this state
-  + if the expected state is not the current state, requeue a controller runtime event for further Reconiliation...
+  + if the expected state is not the current state, requeue a controller runtime event for further Reconciliation...

-The proposition is to implement an OKT resource to manage the application life cycle like we have resource of different kind in Kubernetes:
+The proposition is to implement an OKT App resource to manage the application life cycle like we implement an OKT resource mutator to manage different kind of Kubernetes resources:
-+ The application's state is evolving through the multiple Reconciliations.
++ The application's state is evolving through the multiple Reconciliations,
++ The App resource implements all actions to do at each state,
 + The expected state is specified in the CR,
 + The current state is got from a specific Client call to pick up the information and map it into the corresponding state representation.